695 - Albert Okura

 Where he would die because

-Yeah, well, when I heard the scientific method they were using, I thought price tags should be pretty large on this one.
+they need about three million dollars to do this yeah well when i heard the uh scientific method they were using i thought price tags should be pretty large on this one yeah

 And again, it's called the